 Additionally, license article 404 required a streamflow and water level monitoring plan that was developed in consultation with resource agencies and submitted in November 2001 and subsequently approved by FERC.
-In its supplemental information sent to LIHI on June 11, 2021, the Applicant states that no deviations from the required minimum flow have occurred in the past 5 years and that the bypass gate is in a fixed position and the gate control is chained to prevent it from being changed.

 Based on my review of the application, supporting documentation, and publicly available information, the Project is operated in a manner such that it does not adversely affect fish and wildlife resources under its limited flow regime.
 As such, the Project continues to satisfy the Ecological Flow Regimes criterion.